 • Most religions allow organ donation.

-• Some organizations won't accept people with only one kidney.
+• Some organizations won't hire people with only one kidney.
 These include fire departments and branches of the military.

 • To learn more about kidney donation, contact the National Kidney Foundation, the American Association of Kidney Patients, or the United Network for Organ Sharing.